 Handcrafted works of Native American art require special care.
 For more information about proper care and cleaning, please read our Care Guide.

-Cordie Gomez is a renowned potter who helped revive the art of pottery-making in Pojoaque Pueblo.
-Her family was one of the first to come back and live in the abandoned Pojoaque Pueblo in 1932, and Gomez considers herself the first modern potter of the Pueblo.
+Cordie Gomez was a renowned potter who helped revive the art of pottery-making in Pojoaque Pueblo.
+Her family was one of the first to come back and live in the abandoned Pojoaque Pueblo in 1932, and Gomez considered herself the first modern potter of the Pueblo.
 She learned the ancient art from an aunt from Santa Clara Pueblo, who taught her how to gather and make clay in the traditional way.
-She has passed on the art of traditional pottery to her son.
+She has passed on the art of traditional pottery to her son, Glenn Gomez.
+Cordie passed away in March 2017 and will be missed for her spirit as well as her beautiful work.

 The most celebrated and recognized art form of the Pueblo Indians of New Mexico, Pueblo pottery is known around the world for its remarkable beauty and craftsmanship.
 It has been made in much the same way for over a thousand years, with every step of creation completed by hand.
 Pueblo potters do not use a wheel but construct pots using the traditional horizontal coil method or freely forming the shape.
 After the pot is formed, the artist polishes the piece with a natural polishing stone, such as a river stone, then paints it with a vegetal, mineral or commercial slip.
 Finally, the pot is fired in an outdoor fire or kiln using manure or wood as fuel.
 Santa Clara, San Ildefonso, Jemez and Acoma Pueblos and the Hopi have distinctive pottery styles that are prized by collectors, but there are accomplished potters working in all Pueblos.
 Today, Pueblo pottery is an exciting and dynamic form, with many artists pairing traditional techniques with innovative and stylized designs.
 Those potters who continue to create pots using traditional methods possess an extraordinary level of skill, and their pots are highly valuable works of fine art that will be enjoyed for generations to come.
 Read our Native American Pottery Collector's Guide.